-Going to a Festival this summer?
-This Packing List for a Festival will help you Avoid Single-use Plastics
+Going to a festival this summer?
+This Festival Packing List will help you Avoid Single-use Plastics

 Overnight Festival Tent

-Unless you’re a day-ticket holder, this will be one of your most important items in you packing list for a festival.
-This is in a way your home during the festival after all.
+Unless you’re a day-ticket holder, this will be one of the most important items in your packing list for a festival.
+This is your “home” during the festival after all.

 Your tent needs will largely depend on how many people you are going with.
 If you’re travelling with just 2 or three in total you may want to go with your own individual tents or a double and single tent.
 However, if you’re travelling in a larger group it makes more sense to get yourself one larger tent, which can include your own section if you want some privacy.
 Gooutdoors.co.uk provide a wide range of festival tents so you will almost certainly be able to find the right tent for you on their website.

 Believe it or not, single-use tents seem to be a trend that’s been occurring at many festivals in recent years, especially at the larger festivals.
 Many festival-goers abandon their tents after the event has finished often due to the fact they think the tents will go to charity or homeless people, according to a recent article by the Telegraph.
 However, most of the time this isn’t the case and your plastic tent will end up in landfill.